Alternative Systems of Medicine

 Qigong

-Qigong (which means breath work/technique in Mandarin Chinese: qi [or chi] translates as vital energy) is another modality that is part of TCM.
+Qigong (which means breathwork/technique in Mandarin Chinese: qi [or chi] translates as vital energy) is another modality that is part of TCM.
 It involves energy-based healing practices derived from Taoism (a school of Chinese philosophy) and Chinese medical theories.
 The approach is based on the idea that vital energy moves through a network of energy pathways in the body, and that breath or breathing can be managed to optimize this vital energy and maintain good health and stamina.

 Evidence for use of qigong as a treatment is strongest for hypertension, but the modality is also being studied for its benefits in other health conditions that may be of relevance to people with MS, including pain, fatigue, and stress.
-At present, there is only theoretical support for the use of qigong as a symptomatic or disease-modifying treatment in MS.
+At present, there is only theoretical support for the use of qigong as a treatment in MS.

 Tai chi

-Tai chi is a Chinese martial art that has been practiced for centuries for both self-defense and health benefit.
+Tai chi is a Chinese martial art that has been practiced for centuries for both self-defense and health benefits.
 It involves a system of movements and postures designed to approach the mind and body in a holistic manner as an interconnected system.

 Tai chi is believed to provide health benefits for the body, including increased strength, flexibility, coordination, and improved posture, and the mind, including reduction in stress, improvement in memory and concentration, and decrease in anxiety.
 It has been evaluated in a limited number of studies in people with MS and results from these studies suggest that Tai Chi may be effective in alleviating common MS symptoms, including spasticity and ambulatory problems, and beneficial in terms of improved social and emotional functioning.